katherinerstancil/stancil-portfolio/Part_2.md

 # User research

 ## Target audience
-> Include your approach to identifying representative individuals, and who you hope to reach with your story.

 Since my target audience is for parents, legislators, and school board members, I will try to keep my target audience towards individuals who are either parents or individuals with a policy background.
-Therefore, I chose the following individuals:
+The following individuals were interviewed:

 1. Brooke (early 20s - undergraduate political science major)
 2. Tamara (early 30s - a mother, family friend)